This post may contain affiliate links. Read our disclosure policy here.

 Wondering what to do with leftover heavy cream?
 You can freeze it!
 Learn how to freeze Cream Cubes and what to use them for.

 Ever find yourself with leftover cream from a recipe that only called for a small amount?
-Or wanted to make a recipe that calls for a small amount of cream when you’re out?
+Or wanted to make a recipe that calls for a small amount of heavy cream when you’re out?
 You need Cream Cubes!
-Cream Cubes are a great way to preserve leftover heavy cream for use later in other recipes.
+Cream Cubes are a great way to preserve leftover heavy cream in the perfect portion for use later in other recipes.

 When freezing heavy cream, you will be using an ice cube tray.
 These can be found very inexpensively at the Dollar Store or rummage sales.
-I keep a whole bunch of them just to use for these kinds of projects.
+I keep a bunch of them for these kinds of projects.

 Ice cube trays can be used to make all kinds of things!
 In the same way you freeze and use cream, you can freeze leftover broth, fruit juices, buttermilk, milk, coffee, and pesto.
 You can even chop up herbs and freeze them in olive oil in cubes to add fresh herb flavor to your meals!